AndrewFromMelbourne/raspidmx/README.md

 the different programs in this repository.
 Each program has it's own make file, so you can build them individually if you wish.

+You will need to install libpng before you build the program.
+On Raspbian

+sudo apt-get install libpng12-dev